SpongePowered/SpongeDocs/source/plugin/entities/ai.rst

     org.spongepowered.api.entity.living.Agent
     org.spongepowered.api.entity.living.player.Player

-Entity AI (not to be confused with actual AI) are fixed goals (defeat enemies) that an entity tries to achieve using smaller scaled tasks (go to enemy and hit him with your weapon).
-The following sections will describe what goals, tasks and other components of the entity AI are, how you change the behavior of entities and last but not least describe how you can write your own AI goals.
+Entity AI (not to be confused with actual AI) is the logic that controls agents.
+It is structured using goals (e.g. defeat enemies) that an entity tries to achieve using smaller scaled tasks (e.g. go to enemy and hit him with your weapon).
+The following sections will describe what the goals, tasks and other components of the entity AI API are, how you can change the behavior of entities, and describe how you can write your own AI goals.

 Agents
 ------